 9. A student-athlete may not accept frequent traveler miles for trips that are financed by the Department of Athletics.

 10. A Castleton employee may provide a student-athlete only reasonable and occasional local (i.e., within a 30-mile radius of the Castleton’s campus) transportation.
-However, a Castleton State College employee may not utilize a College vehicle for purposes of assisting a student-athlete's move from one residence to another.
+However, a Castleton University employee may not utilize a school vehicle for purposes of assisting a student-athlete's move from one residence to another.

 The acceptance by a student-athlete of any of the above extra benefits is a violation of NCAA regulations and places the student-athlete's eligibility for intercollegiate competition in immediate jeopardy.
 It is extremely important for everyone involved with Castleton athletics to know and abide by all NCAA regulations.